timothee-haudebourg/json-ld/README.md

 data interchange format.

 NOTE: This crate is in early development.
-All the features are not yet implemented (only the expansion algorithm is).
+All the features are not yet implemented (only the expansion and compaction algorithms are).
 The API is not yet stabilized and may change rapidly.

 [Linked Data (LD)](https://www.w3.org/standards/semanticweb/data)